-- Provide and discuss the online safety policy and procedures with all members of staff as part of induction. - Provide up-to-date and appropriate online safety training for all staff on a regular basis, with at least annual updates.
-This will be included within annual Safeguarding/Child Protection training, for example. - This will cover the potential risks posed to learners (Content, Contact and Conduct) as well as our professional practice expectations. - Recognise the expertise staff build by undertaking safeguarding training and managing safeguarding concerns and provide opportunities for staff to contribute to and shape online safety policies and procedures. - Make staff aware that our IT systems are monitored, and that activity can be traced to individual users; staff will be reminded to behave professionally and in accordance with our policies when accessing our systems and devices. - Make staff aware that their online conduct outside of the setting, including personal use of social media, could have an impact on their professional role and reputation. - Highlight useful educational resources and tools which staff should use, according to the age and ability of the learners. - Ensure all members of staff are aware of the procedures to follow regarding online safety concerns affecting learners, colleagues or other members of the community.
+Provide and discuss the Online Safety Policy and procedures with ALL members of staff as part of induction.

+- Provide up-to-date and appropriate online safety training for all staff on a regular basis, with at least annual updates.
+This will be achieved as part of existing safeguarding and child protection training/updates or within specific online safety sessions as appropriate. - This will cover the potential risks posed to learners (Content, Contact, Conduct and Commerce) as well as our professional practice expectations. - Recognise the expertise staff build by undertaking safeguarding training and managing safeguarding concerns and provide opportunities for staff to contribute to and shape online safety policies and procedures. - Make staff aware that our IT systems are monitored, and that activity can be traced to individual users; staff will be reminded to behave professionally and in accordance with our policies when accessing our systems and devices. - Make staff aware that their online conduct outside of the setting, including personal use of social media, could have an impact on their professional role and reputation. - Highlight useful educational resources and tools which staff should use, according to the age and ability of the learners. - Ensure all members of staff are aware of the procedures to follow regarding online safety concerns affecting learners, colleagues or other members of the community.